Soniabensaad/holbertonschool-validation/module2_task4/README.md

 The following command line commands are available for managing the Awesome Inc. website:
 ## Lifecycle
-make build: Builds the static website files using Hugo. make serve: Runs a local development server to preview the website. make clean: Cleans the built website files and cache. make help: Show help for all command. make deploy: Deploys the website to the production server or platform.
+make build: Builds the static website files using Hugo. make check :should fail when one of the 2 following steps fails. make validate :should validate the file ./dist/index.html by using the command line Holberton’s W3C Validator, but should not fail if the file is not valid. make clean: Cleans the built website files and cache. make help: Show help for all command.
-For additional commands and options, refer to the Makefile in the repository.

 Source Code Comments
 The source code of the Awesome Inc. website contains comments to provide clarity and guidance.
 Here are some important comments to note: